 InterServer provides regular weekly backups.
 That’s not so spectacular in itself but the fact that you access them easily through the cPanel interface makes them a pretty decent service.

 InterServer has managed WordPress platform, but that’s a story for another time.
 I am still maintaining my WordPress case study and am planning to add a dedicated InterServer WordPress review to it in the near future.

 For the time being, though, let me tell you that InterServer will update WordPress automatically for you.
 It is an awesome perk that enhances security and saves plenty of time.
 WordPress is updated several times per year, after all.

 Do you remember how I was rendered speechless by the infinite apps InMotion Hosting offers?
 Well, it seems that it found its match in the face of InterServer, who has over 450 apps waiting to be installed.

 And we are talking only about Linux hosting here.
 InterServer offers a fully functional Windows hosting platform, too, and it has more than 150 as well.

 9. Prorated Refunds

-InterServer has the standard 30 day money back guarantee but prepaying customers are covered further.
-If you decide to cancel the service midway through its term, you can contact billing and ask for refund for the remainder of the period.
+InterServer has the standard 30-day money back guarantee but prepaying customers are covered further.
+If you decide to cancel the service midway through its term, you can contact billing and ask for a refund for the remainder of the period.